code-saturne/code_saturne/docs/doxygen/developer_guide/coding_style.md

 - No or few "community" tools aside from PHOTRAN (for Eclipse)
   - sign of a more reduced user base;
   - compilers are not as user tested as for C and C++;
-- This is one of the main reasons for focusing more on C, less on Fortran
+- This is one of the main reasons for focusing more on C, less on Fortran.
   - The other being that many features we need are available in Fortran compilers only since 5 or so years, while equivalent (less complete, but sufficient) features existed in C 20 years ago (i.e. Fortran 95 and 2003 were too little,